Safe at School

 1. Does Massachusetts allow people who are not health care professionals to administer insulin at school?

-No. Massachusetts allows nurses to delegate the administration of medicine that is eaten or swallowed, but not injected medication.
+No. Massachusetts does not allow nurses to delegate the administration of parenteral medications, which includes injected medication and inhaled.
+Insulin is an injected or in some cases inhaled medication.
 105 CMR 210.004.

 Regardless, federal laws may allow unlicensed staff to provide this care.
 This may be necessary so that children with diabetes can access education just like any other child.
 In case of a conflict between federal and state laws, federal laws protect the rights of children.
 The law in this area is very complicated so we encourage you to contact us for further information.